-According to Bohm, perseverations can be viewed as normal, up to eight years.
-Perseverations can occur with form, color, movement, content, etc. It especially indicates an inability to appropriately distance oneself to the cognitive, and to a habitual affective attunement (see 107, 110).
+According to Bohm, perseverations can be viewed as normal up to eight years.
+Perseverations can occur with form, color, movement, content, etc. It especially indicates an inability to appropriately distance oneself to the cognitive and to an habitual affective attunement (see 107, 110).